 “We are able to embrace them and offer them peace,” said Steven.
 “We remind them of the grace of God.
 They remain alive for a purpose.”

-At least eight people have decided to surrender their lives to Christ.
+At least 270 people have decided to surrender their lives to Christ.

 Steven spoke with a young man who was waiting with his small children outside a local medical clinic.
 The father of two—a 3-year-old boy and 9-year-old girl—recounted the terrifying moment the hurricane struck while he and his family were inside their home.